La-Lojban/lojban.pw/data/pages/books/learn-lojban.md

 <pixra url="/assets/pixra/cilre/cmana.png" caption="cmana" definition="… is a mountain"></pixra>

-And here the second place of **klama** is **do**.
-And the sentence means that the mountain is just a direction whereas the final point is you.
+And here, the second place of **klama** is **do**.
+The sentence means that the mountain is just a direction, whereas the final point is you.

 Here, the term **fa'a la cmana** (_in the direction of the mountain_) doesn't replace the second place of the verb **klama**.
-The second place of **klama** is **la zdani** here.
+The second place of **klama** is **le zdani** here.

-The sentence means that my home is simply located in the direction of the mountain but it doesn't mean I want to reach that mountain.
+The sentence means that my home is simply located in the direction of the mountain, but it doesn't necessarily mean I want to reach that mountain.
 The final destination of me coming is not necessarily the mountain but the home.

 Similarly, in